Edward B. Fort: North Carolina Agricultural and Technical State University

 On September 1, 1981, Fort assumed the responsibilities of chancellor of North Carolina A&T State University.
 He would later be inaugurated as the university's eighth chancellor on April 24, 1982.
 Under Fort's leadership, North Carolina A&T established itself on the national level as a leader in engineering and technology education.
 During the Fort administration, the university initiated more than 30 new academic programs and awarded its first doctoral degrees in mechanical and electrical engineering.
 In addition, the university experienced substantial growth as more than $50 million in new construction was completed; including a new building for the College of Engineering and a new Library, as well as nearly $30 million in campus renovations.
 The university also experienced an increase in enrollment in both domestic and international students.
-On June 30, 1999, Fort retired as chancellor of the university, and currently serves as a professor of Leadership Studies (Endowed), Chancellor Emeritus and Special Assistant to the Chancellor.
+On June 30, 1999, Fort retired as chancellor of the university, and continued serving as a professor of Leadership Studies (Endowed), Chancellor Emeritus and Special Assistant to the Chancellor.

-Personal life and legacy
+Personal life, death and legacy

-Fort's wife Lessie Covington died; they had two children together.
+Fort's wife, Lessie Covington, predeceased him; they had two children together.
+Fort died on August 9, 2026, at the age of 95.

 The Edward B. Fort Interdisciplinary Research Center (IRC) on the campus of North Carolina A&T was named in his honor in March 1999.